benwzj/benwzj.github.io/_drafts/2023-10-17-react-effect.md

 }, [a, b]);
 ```

+You can’t “choose” your `dependencies`.
+They are determined by the code inside the Effect.
+React will call your `cleanup function` before the Effect runs next time, and during the unmount.

-### Common Patterns
+### Common Patterns for Effect

 In Strict Mode, Effect will be run twice.
 That is helpful for development.
-For example, it can told you that the Effect need `cleanup function` or not.
+For example, it can tell you that the Effect need `cleanup function` or not.

 Most of the Effects you’ll write will fit into one of the common patterns below.